-New BMW iX electric SUV revealed: price, specs and release date
+New BMW iX electric SUV revealed, UK prices and specs confirmed

 - Electric SUV with bold styling